justanirudh/Twitter-2/README.md

 It contains the Ui logic

 ##socket.js (APIs in javascript)
 It contains the API logic.
 Phoenix takes care of serializing and deserializing the javascript objects.
 Hence, it is not required to be done by hand.
 Every button has a listener associated with it.
-In accordance with what button was pressed, I send the relevant information to the Channel.
-Except register for all the other API calls, I prepend a string that gets matched in Channel to perform appripiate action.
+In accordance with what button was pressed, I send the relevant information to the appriopiate handle_in function in the Channel.
-For example, for tweeting, I attach a prefix of 'tweet:' to each tweet
+##using API endpoints
+1. "register" - registering a userid
+2. "tweet" - tweeting by a user
+3. "subscribe" = subscribing to a user by a user
+4. "tag" - getting all tweets that have a particular hashtag or a particular mention
+5. "retweet" - retweeting a tweet that came in a user's feed from another user.
+A typical API call looks like this:

+//retweet
+retweet.addEventListener("click", function(){
+  channel.push("retweet", {body: chatInput.value}) //push to channel
+  chatInput.value = "" //to reset it
+})

+It sends the relevant information to the handle_in function that matches with 'retweet'

 ##room_channel.ex (Client using Phoenix)
 This is the primary interface between Twitter engine and client.
 It has methods that ping the engine.
 It is also pinged by the engine for sending feed information
 ###API endpoints
+0. join() - A new user joined a websocket connection
 1. "register" - registering a userid
-2. "tweet: [TWEET]" - tweeting by a user
+2. "tweet" - tweeting by a user
-3. "subscribe: [SUBSCRIBE_TO_ID]" = subscribing to a user by a user
+3. "subscribe" = subscribing to a user by a user
-4. "get: [# | @]" - getting all tweets that have a particular hashtag or a particular mention
+4. "tag" - getting all tweets that have a particular hashtag or a particular mention
-5. "retweet: [TWEET_ID]" - retweeting a tweet that came in a user's feed from another user.
+5. "retweet" - retweeting a tweet that came in a user's feed from another user.

 #modifications to the engine (Changed in engine using Phoenix)
 I had to do a few modifications to the engine to work with channels